CollaboraOnline/CollaboraOnline.github.io/content/post/build-code-android.md

 ## Debugging

-To debug the native Collabora Office core code in Android Studio, you need the debugging symbols and to setup Android Studio to actually read & use them.
+To debug the native engine code in Android Studio, you need the debugging symbols and to setup Android Studio to actually read & use them.

-### Add android/obj/local/armeabi-v7a from core.git as a Symbol Directory
+### Add android/obj/local/armeabi-v7a from the engine as a Symbol Directory

 In Android Studio, choose Run -> Debug... -> Edit Configurations...